Multilevel Digital Contact Tracing: Introduction

-Contact tracing was a common and successful step to control several infectious diseases (e.g., Zika, HIV, influenza, Ebola viruses) \cite{world2020coronavirus,de2020wetrace}.
-The World Health Organisation (WHO) defines contact tracing as the identification and follow-up of persons who may contact an infected person \cite{world2020coronavirus}.
-For COVID-19, two persons are in close contact if they are exposed to each other for at least fifteen minutes within one meter of distance \cite{world2020coronavirus}.
-The goal of contact tracing is to reduce a disease’s effective reproductive number ($R_0$) by identifying people who have been exposed to the virus through the said close contact with an infected person and listing them for immediate quarantine or isolation.
+Contact tracing aims to find people early in their course of disease so they can be offered treatment and have a higher chance of survival.
+The goal of contact tracing is to reduce a disease's effective reproductive number ($R_0$) by identifying people who have been exposed to the virus through close contact with one or more infected persons directly or indirectly and listing them for immediate isolation \cite{Effectiveness_digital_contact_2022, DCT_2022, DCT_network_theory_2022}.
 It has been reported that $46\%$ contribution to $R_0$ comes from the presymptomatic individual (before showing symptoms) for COVID-19 \cite{ferretti2020quantifying}.
-On the other hand, COVID-19 infection is mostly asymptomatic in nature.
-Hence, highly effective direct and indirect contact tracing is a mandatory task and plays a crucial role in early infection detection and reduces the peak burden on the healthcare system.
-Due to higher uncertainties in social relations, manual contact tracing to find the contact structure is very complicated for the PHA \cite{keeling2020efficacy}.
-Recently, digital contact tracing uses low power radio frequency-based Bluetooth enabled mobile devices to overcome the problems in manual contact tracing.
-The success of TraceTogether of Singapore Government \cite{TraceTogether2020}, COVID-Watch of Stanford University \cite{CovidWatch2020CT,CovidWatch2020WhitePaper}, PACT of MIT \cite{rivest2020pact}, Exposure Notification forthcoming App of Apple-Google \cite{AppleGoogle2020CT}, Arogya Setu of MoHFA, Government of India \cite{aarogyasetu2020} are all recent developments based on the Bluetooth technology to prepare the contact list more effectively to mitigate the COVID-19 pandemic \cite{oliver2020mobile,ferretti2020quantifying,hernandez2020evaluating,amit2020mass,maxmen2019can,Turing2020}.
+Presymptomatic individuals are infectious before they develop symptoms, typically during the incubation period of the disease.
+Presymptomatic cases are challenging to detect, as individuals are not yet showing symptoms.
+Contact tracing and testing of close contacts are essential for identifying presymptomatic cases (Table 1, Appendix).
+Hence, highly effective direct and indirect contact tracing is a mandatory task that plays a crucial role in the detection of early infectious germs carriers and reduces the peak burden on the healthcare system.